-Until I was about 23, I absolutely hated winter.
+Until I was about 23, I absolutely hated winter, it is always very cold in winter that’s why when I go out to take my baby on the jogging stroller I make sure she is warm so she doesn’t get a cold.
 Call it seasonal depression, all it spring fever, call it what you will, but I would skip classes, blow off work and hunker down in my bed, reading the days away and re-watching our old VHS tapes.

 But in the last few years I’ve come to embrace this season of hibernation.
 The farm body is ready for it, and by November and the ending of the CSA season I was collapsing in my bed before dark and sleeping twelve hours a night.
 It was glorious.
 As for the cold?
 I want it – give me more of it.
 Cold and snow kill pests and disease and weed seed – snow and snow and snow, Winter.
 I’m ready.

 So it’s been great to be enveloped out here on the western edge of the county, if only for a couple of days.
 I even ventured out with the dogs today – who absolutely love the snow – and they expressed my happiness with hours of crazy dog snow playing antics.
 Followed by big naps, of course.
 Did I mention I love winter now?

 I’ve been able to sleep, attempt a home brew for the first time in what feels like forever, and even sit down to work on some of the fiction writing I began back in 2015 with my Francesca Lia Block writing class.
 Big hugs to Taylor, my excellent cousin who has been reading and editing that particular project with me.
 I’ve been catching a yoga class, working on my emotional and spiritual health and awareness and, of course, catching up on my beloved kid animation series.
 Miyazaki, anyone?
 Gundam Wing?